griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 However, not especially as a first take for beginners either or if you prefer to get your answers from StackOverflow, as the material is designed around the trades off to effectively communicate Kotlin code across a development team.
+The book doesn't cover coverting from Java to Kotlin even though

 **The cost** to mitigate is the time spent reading and understanding Kotlin code.

+There is a lot of talk about "clean" code
 It should also be considered that "prefer duplication over the wrong abstraction" https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction

 Nulls are still a valid type in Kotlin and can be used effectively.

-The original Effective Java book, that I first purchased in 2001, was a much needed insiders eye to Java and much of that relates to adding defensive programming against the Java Language and official API missed.
+The original Effective Java book, that I first purchased in 2001, was a much needed behind the scenes of Java and much of that relates to adding defensive programming against the Java Language and official API missed.

 The Kotlin language benefited from Effective Java and addresses most of the traps and pitfalls of commonly misunderstood subtleties e.g Data Classes and hascode/equals.